PayDock/e-commerce-commercetools-npm/README.md

 ### 8. Thank you page

-After making the payment, your customer is redirected to the Thankyou page.
+After making the payment, your customer is redirected to the Thank you page.
 Text is then displayed depending on the completion status of the payment.

 If the status is pending 'yes', the following text displays: